inseri-swiss/inseri-core-wp/docs/blocks/webApi.md

 ```

 WebAPI's output will be web api call's data.
 Please double check that after customizations, the correct contentType is still chosen.

+## Parameters

+### Action text

+You can change the text in the button to something different than "Call Web API".

+### Show block

+You can hide the web API block if you set it to execude automatically.

+### Call automatically

+The web API will be called initailly and on changes of inputs.